jac1155mtl/SQL/Learning/SQL All-In-One for Dummies/Notes_Book 1_Getting Started with SQL.md

 Scientist have continued to develop database models that have been found useful in some categories of applications.

 ### 1.3.1 LOOKING AT THE HISTORICAL BACKGROUND OF THE COMPETING MODELS
+N/A

 ### 1.3.2 THE HIERARCHICAL DATABASE MODEL
 IMS was the first hierarchical database developed and is still in use today because IBM has continually upgraded it.

 > Defn.
 The *hierarchical database model* organizes data into levels, where each level contains a single category of data, and parent-chield relationships between levels.
 Each parent item can have multiple children, but each child item can have one and only one parent.

-Three realtionships can occur between objects in a database:
+Three relationships can occur between objects in a database:
 - **One-to-one relationship:** one object of the first type is related to one and only one object of the second type.
 - **One-to-many relationship:** one object of the first type is related to multiple objects of the second type.
 - **Many-to-many relationship:** multiple objects of the first type are related to multiple objects of the second type.